 - Anthropology

 Medical professionals don’t always treat physical health, but they often do.
-However, understanding human psychology is useful and helpful for medical professionals no matter where they work.
+However, understanding human psychology is valuable and helpful for medical professionals no matter where they work.
 Your medical studies will involve a lot of research, so it’ll behoove you to get good at it.
 Finally, understanding how society, culture, and human biological and physiological characteristics evolved ties nicely into medical study and work.

 5) Biological Sciences